AriFordsham/GHCWiki/collection-class-framework.md

 - A single module is currently proposed, for ease of testing.
 The final version should of course be properly spilt into modules.
 - Most names of classes are only tentative and should be all reconsidered.
 Good ideas welcome.

+## Haddock

+Please find an haddocked API here: [ http://users.skynet.be/jyp/Data.Collections.html](http://users.skynet.be/jyp/Data.Collections.html)
+(With a screwed up stylesheet for some reason)

 ## TODO

 - Quite some functions are missing, they are omitted for the sake of brievety,